JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 ![profile.png](profile.png)
 From the visualization of the profiler we can see not all threads were working the same time.
 Thread 1 and 4 were working less that Thread 2 and 3.
 The reason is that the static scheduller partition the total number of columns (1000) into equal parts, where the total number of parts is equal to the number of threads, and assign each to a single thread.
 In our case, we will have four parts each of size 250.
 Since execution time of computing value of each pixel is not the same, threads with a lot zero iterations will finish considerably faster.
 This is the incarnation of one of the biggest problems in multi-threadding / schedulling.
 A contemprary approach is to switch to  dynamic schedulling, which divides the problem into smaller parts, and when a thread is finished with one part, it assigned new not-yet computed part.

+From 1.5, one can specify the scheduller for `Threads.@thread [scheduller] for` construct to be either `:static` and / or `:dynamic`.
+The `:dynamic` is compatible with the `partr` dynamic scheduller.
+From `1.8`, `:dynamic` is default, but the range is dividided into `nthreads()` parts, which is the reason why we do not see an improvement.

-Dynamic scheduller is supported using `Threads.@spawn` macro.
-The prototypical approach is the fork-join model, where one recursivelly partitions the problems and wait in each thread for the other
+Dynamic scheduller is also supported using by `Threads.@spawn` macro.
+The prototypical approach used for invocation is the fork-join model, where one recursivelly partitions the problems and wait in each thread for the other
 ```julia
 function juliaset_recspawn!(img, c, n, lo=1, hi=n, ntasks=128)
     if hi - lo > n/ntasks-1